cossie14/Triangle-Tracker-Program/README.md

 #### Setup Instructions
 In order for a user to access this project on his or her local files,clone it using these step Open your terminal
-Use this command $ git clone
+Use this command $ git clone https:
 This will clone the repositoty into your local folder